Porsche Boxster and Cayman: Cayman

 First launched in 2005 for the 2006 model year, the Cayman is a coupé derived from Porsche's second and third generation Boxster roadster, styled in its first iteration by Pinky Lai.
 All Caymans up to 2012 were manufactured in Finland by Valmet Automotive.
 As Volkswagen assumed control of Porsche AG, production of Caymans and Boxsters after 2012 began in the former Karmann plant in Osnabrück, Germany, at the time owned by Volkswagen and also used for production of the 2012 Volkswagen Golf Mk6 convertible.

 The car and the Cayman Islands are named after the caiman, a member of the alligator family.
 When the Cayman arrived at dealerships for sale, the automaker adopted four caimans at Stuttgart's Wilhelma Zoo.

 Porsche brought an infringement lawsuit in 2009 against Crocs, the maker of the popular rubber shoes.
-At issue was the footwear company's clog name also called Cayman.
+At issue was the footwear company's clog name, also called Cayman.
 An injunction was granted against Crocs Europe, a division of the Longmont, Colorado-based shoe company preventing their use in Germany of the Cayman name.

 718

 The Porsche Boxster and Cayman Type 982 was introduced in 2016, for the 2017 model year, and renamed the Porsche 718 Boxster and Porsche 718 Cayman.
 Reviving the historic 718 moniker while switching engines from naturally aspirated flat sixes to small-displacement flat-four turbocharged units.
 The new 718 Cayman was also repositioned with an entry price lower than that of the 718 Boxster, in keeping with Porsche's higher pricing for roadster models.

-In May 2025 Porsche North America confirmed the rumours that global “production for all current 718 Boxster and 718 Cayman variants, including RS models, is scheduled to end in October of” 2025.
+In May 2025, Porsche North America confirmed the rumours that global “production for all current 718 Boxster and 718 Cayman variants, including RS models, is scheduled to end in October of" 2025.
 Porsche CEO Oliver Blume has confirmed future production of full-electric replacements but said they will arrive in the "medium term."
+Production of the 718 Boxster and 718 Cayman variants ended in 2025.